mbrandonw/presentations/2024-03-22-macros/presentation.md

 # Access control

 <!--
-  todo: use @MemberwiseInitializer for this
+  todo: use @MemberwiseInitializer for this.
+Or @Model?
  -->

 ```swift